CRPropa/CRPropa3/plugin-template/README.md

 # Plugin template

-To create own CRPropa modules in C++ the use of plugins is recomended.
-This plugins can be installed as a seperate module.
+To create your own CRPropa modules in C++ we recommend using plugins.
+Plugins are small programs that can be installed as a separate modules.
-In this folder we provide a template to create such a plugin.
+Here, we provide a template to create such a plugin.

-## general structure of the template
+## General structure of the template
-The module class is defined in the header file `myPlugin.h` and the functions in the c++ file `myPlugin.cc`.
-The new modules are defined in this files.
-The file `myPlugin.i` defines the SWIG interface for the python usage.
+The module class is defined in the header file `myPlugin.h` and the functions in the C++ file `myPlugin.cc`.
+The file `myPlugin.i` defines the SWIG interface for python usage.

-The python script `testPlugin.py` tests your installation (see below) of the example plugin as presented here.
+The python script `testPlugin.py` tests the installation (see below) of the example plugin as presented here.

-## adjusting custom module name
+## Adjusting custom module name
-To create your own module with a meaningfull modulename all files called `myPlugin.*` and the folder `python/myPlugin` have to be renamed to your plugin name.
+To create your own module with a meaningful module name, all files called `myPlugin.*` and the folder `python/myPlugin` have to be renamed to your plugin name.
 Also the content of the following files has to be adjusted:
 - `CMakeList.txt`:  The plugin name (see line 4) has to be changed.
-- `python/myPlugin/__init__.py`: The folder name has to be changed and change `.myModule` to `.<MyModuleName>`
+- `python/myPlugin/__init__.py`: The directory name and the content of the init-file have to be changed: `.myModule` to `.<MyModuleName>`
-- `myPlugin.i`: at two positions the header file is included.
-The name has to be changed.
+- `myPlugin.i`: at two positions the header file is listed.
+The lines have to be adapted accordingly.

-# installation of a plugin
+# Installation of a plugin
 For the installation of the plugin you need a running CRPropa version (see [installation documentation](https://crpropa.github.io/CRPropa3/pages/Installation.html)).
+This is done analogously to the installation of CRPropa.
+We recommend to activate the same virtual python environment that you use to run CRPropa.

-First create a build folder and enter it.
+First create a build folder within the plugin's directory and move there.

     mkdir build && cd build/

-Now you can run ccmake to configure your project:
+Now you can run cmake to configure your project:

     ccmake ..

-At this step you have to set the installation path and the path to your swig interface of the current crpropa installation (if it is not found by cmake).
+At this step you have to set the installation path and the path to your swig interface of the current CRPropa installation (if it is not found by cmake).

-After configuration (c) and generation (g) you can now build and install your plugin
+After configuration (press c) and generation (press g) you can now build and install your plugin

     make install